 Four silver proofs were issued, including a kilo, 2 oz., 1 oz., and 1/2 oz. piece.
 Maximum mintages of the coins are 9,000 for the half ounce, 8,500 for the one ounce, 2,000 for the 2 oz., and just 500 for the kilo.

 Additional releases in the final edition of the Lunar Series II series will follow soon.
 They will include bullion coins and colorized pieces.
-As in other years, these coins will likely inspire those who missed out on the initial releases to try to complete full sets, so the best time to get the proofs is when they are first released.
+As in other years, these coins will likely inspire those who missed out on the initial releases to try to complete full sets, so the sooner you acquire yours, the better!

 Perth Mint’s Lunar Series II has been one of the most popular series in the world for collectors of all kinds over the past decade.
 It has given collectors the opportunity to assemble full collections, varying by edition, size, and metal, over a manageable period of time, something that series that go on indefinitely, such as the Kookaburra and the Britannia, do not.
 What’s more is that the quality of each of the releases has been up to the high standards set by and expected of the Perth Mint, arguably the best reputed in the world.